National Dodgeball League

-The National Dodgeball League (NDL) the only professional dodgeball league in the United States.
+The National Dodgeball League (NDL) is the only professional dodgeball league in the United States.
 The league was founded in 2004 and is currently headed by Commissioner Edward Prentiss out of Hopkins, MN.
 The league is composed of 24 professional teams, which are divided into the National and the American Dodgeball Conferences.
 In addition to professional dodgeball, the NDL hosts the annual amateur Dodgeball World Championship (DWC) in Las Vegas, Nevada.
 The DWC draws dodgeball players from across the globe to compete in a tournament to determine the best amateur dodgeball team in the world.
 Prior DWC tournaments have included teams from Canada, Denmark, United Kingdom, Japan, New Zealand, and Australia.

 NDL Amateur Association

 The NDL Amateur Association holds an amateur dodgeball season year round via the NDL Championship Tour.
 The amateur dodgeball season is composed of nationwide tournaments, and culminates with the Dodgeball World Championship (DWC).
 Once the DWC concludes, a new amateur season begins.
 Tournaments, also called tour stops, are held at various locations and times throughout the year.
 Each tour stop is formatted as a tournament between other amateur teams where winners gain points towards their national rank.
 Any amateur team may enter any and/or all of the Championship Tour tournaments, including the DWC.
 No prior qualification is necessary.
 Professional players in the NDL are required to attend any tour stops located nearby and manage the tournament.